PPI Lawsuit Settlements

 When is the First PPI Bellwether Trial?

-If the plaintiff in the first PPI bellwether lawsuit wins, manufacturers may be inclined to settle remaining cases.
+If the plaintiff in the first PPI bellwether lawsuit wins, manufacturers may be inclined to settle the remaining cases.
 The desire to settle will increase if PPI manufacturers lose several bellwether trials.
 Companies may be hesitant to risk additional losses in court.
 Settling can end litigation and limit the negative press generated by the MDL.

 Which PPIs are Named in this MDL?